Sid Ahmed Rezala

-Sid Ahmed Rezala (May 13, 1979 – June 28, 2000) was an Algerian-born French serial killer, dubbed "The Killer of the Trains".
+Sid Ahmed Rezala (13 May 1979 – 28 June 2000) was an Algerian-born French serial killer, dubbed "The Killer of the Trains".
 He was suspected of killing at least three women in 1999.
 Arrested in Portugal in early 2000, he confessed the murders to a reporter from the Figaro Magazine.
-Several weeks later, he committed suicide before he could be extradited to France.
+Several weeks later, he killed himself before he could be extradited to France.
 He died of asphyxiation after he intentionally set fire to the mattress in his cell while his prison guards were watching football on TV.

 Biography

 Born in Algeria, Sid Ahmed Rezala moved with his parents, brothers and sister to the southern French port of Marseille in 1994.
 Within weeks of registering at a Marseille high school, he began playing truant and mixing with petty criminals and drug dealers around the Marseille St Charles Train Station, and riding on trains.
 In early 1995, three months before his 16th birthday, Rezala was arrested for the rape of a 14-year-old boy.
-On December 7, 1995, he was sentenced in juvenile court to four years imprisonment.
+On 7 December 1995, he was sentenced in juvenile court to four years imprisonment.
 He was released in late 1996 after 18 months in prison.

 In 1998, he was sent to a young offenders institution at Luynes, near Aix-en-Provence, for pulling a knife on a French railway employee.
-On June 29, 1999, he was released from jail.
+On 29 June 1999, he was released from jail.

 French police launched a massive manhunt for Sid Ahmed Rezala in December 1999 after the murder of British student Isabel Peake, who was thrown from a train, and the subsequent killing of Corinne Caillaux, a 36-year-old French mother.
 Having fled to the Portuguese capital via Spain, Rezala made a phone call to a girlfriend from a public call box, unaware that investigators in France had tapped her phone.
-On January 11, 2000, Rezala's hiding place was discovered by Portuguese police, who arrested him in Barreiro, south of Lisbon.
+On 11 January 2000, Rezala's hiding place was discovered by Portuguese police, who arrested him in Barreiro, south of Lisbon.
 He had been staying in Almada with friends of a Spanish acquaintance and was planning to leave within 24 hours for Spain's Canary Islands.

-On June 28, 2000, Rezala, who had confessed to killing three women, killed himself by setting fire to a mattress in his cell in the psychiatric wing of the Caxias Prison Hospital near Lisbon, where he was being held awaiting extradition to France to face trial.
+On 28 June 2000, Rezala, who had confessed to killing three women, killed himself by setting fire to a mattress in his cell in the psychiatric wing of the Caxias Prison Hospital near Lisbon, where he was being held awaiting extradition to France to face trial.